 There are many different forms of meditation, including basic meditation, focused meditation, activity-oriented meditation, and mindfulness meditation.
 The technique that will give your patients the most benefits is the one they can stick to.

-Negative thinking can have a detrimental effect on your patient’s health.
-Helping your patients in learning to control these negative thoughts takes planning, patience, and effort.
+Negative thinking can have a detrimental effect on your patient’s health as well be a hinderance in building an effective relationship with your patient as well be a hinderance.
+Helping your patients with learning to control these negative thoughts takes planning, patience, and effort.
 With the proper techniques, your patients may help develop a new thought pattern and have a better road to recovery.